whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #5<br/>Give first**</div>
 </b><div class="rev-act-body">How can you form new friendships where sharing is the norm?
 Someone needs to give first to start that relationship of generous reciprocity.<br/><br/>Think of three ways you could give something to a total stranger, not knowing or caring whether or not they would respond generously.
 It could be simple like holding a door for someone, or mentoring a child, or making a nutritious meal for someone who's sick or recovering from childbirth.
 Don't have any expectation of return, but just give to strangers in ways that, even if the relationship ended immediately, it would be ok.
 Notice which people show gratitude and give back in their own ways over time, and what relationships of reciprocity form.<br/><br/>When I was 12, I was in the lunch line in school, and a boy ahead of me discovered he didn't have money for lunch.
 I didn't know him, but I offered to buy him lunch, and he became one of my best friends.
-This taught me to give first before I've received anything from someone, and just see what happens.</div></div>
+This taught me to give first before I've received anything, and just see what happens.</div></div>